Tesla Infotainment MCU Computer Upgrade

 Tesla replaces a defective MCU1 only with a MCU1.
 However, it is apparently being discussed that there is an exception.
 If your car has AP2.0 hardware or higher and you have purchased FSD, you can upgrade to an MCU2 for $2500 plus tax.
 It is not known when this will be available for European cars.

 I think the possibility of such an upgrade is a great thing in itself!
-What other car manufacturer offers such an upgrade that you can simply have your infotainment computer upgraded years later?
+What other car manufacturer offers the possibility to upgrade your infotainment computer years later?